cogito21g/cogito21g/README.md

 #### 42 Seoul (2022.02 ~ 2023.10)
 Institution: Innovation Academy
-  - Inmplement Bash Shell
+  - Implementation of Bash Shell
+  - Implementation of Ray Tracing
-  - Implement ChatRoom using IRC Protocol
+  - Implementation of ChatRoom using IRC Protocol

 #### Python 스터디 운영(2022.01 ~2022.05, 2022.07 ~ 2022.11)